Ruffed Grouse

 Habitat and diet

-Ruffed grouse favour deciduous–conifer edges, aspen groves, and riparian willow.
-Spruce grouse prefer dense spruce and pine.
-Both feed on buds, catkins, needles, berries, and insects.
-Often burst from cover when approached; startling hikers and skiers.
+Favours deciduous–conifer edges, aspen groves, and riparian willow.
+Feeds on buds, catkins, needles, berries, and insects.
+Often bursts from cover when approached; startling hikers and skiers.

 Behaviour

 Solitary or in small family groups.
-Rely on camouflage; may freeze rather than flush.
-In winter, roost in snow burrows for insulation.
+Relies on camouflage; may freeze rather than flush.
+In winter, roosts in snow burrows for insulation.

 Viewing